-RCP4.5The statistical analysis is carried out in the following manner: we compare the means of each sample by applying a two independent sample t-test assuming unequal variance..
-In order to apply this test, the populations making up the two samples being compared must both follow a normal distribution and the two populations must be measured on an equal-interval scale.
-In our case, we must establish normality in order to move forward to performing a valid t-test.
-If the samples were a bit larger (n > 30), the central limit theorem would likely make analysis of the normality of the respective samples moot.
+Each experiment (G1–G4) is compared to its respective control scenario: 4xCO2 for G1, 1% annual CO2 increase for G2 and RCP4.5 for G3 and G4.
+We compare the means of each sample by applying a two independent sample t-test assuming unequal variance.
+To apply this test, the populations making up the two samples being compared must both follow a normal distribution and the two populations must be measured on an equal-interval scale.
+In our case, we must establish normality to move forward to performing a valid t-test.
+If the samples were a bit larger (n > 30, where n is the size of the sample), the central limit theorem would likely make analysis of the normality of the respective samples moot.

 There are many ways to assess normality.
 An important, but partially qualitative, first step in determining whether a sample is normally distributed is to create a histogram of values for each sample.
 This was done for each sample and the distribution appeared roughly normal.

 Skewness and kurtosis are the properties of a distribution that serve as the basis for calculation of the widely used formal D’Agostino’s K2 test for goodness of fit.
 Conceptually, the K2 test concurrently examines whether a sample is skewed (to the left or right) or peaked (or squished) relative to a normal distribution (D’Agostino, 1990).
-Skewness is basically a measurement of symmetry around the sample mean, while kurtosis assesses if a distribution is sharply peaked or flattened relative to a normal distribution (DeCarlo, 1997).
+Skewness is a measure of symmetry around the sample mean, while kurtosis assesses if a distribution is sharply peaked or flattened relative to a normal distribution (DeCarlo, 1997).
 A perfect normal distribution has a skewness value of zero and kurtosis value of three.
-The kurtosis value of three for a normal distribution is equivalent to excess kurtosis value of zero.
+The kurtosis value of three for a normal distribution is equivalent to an excess kurtosis value of zero.